iva2k/ionic3-feathers/README.md

 Modern apps and services require management of user authentication.
 Some of the necessary features:

  - Confirm email
  - Reset forgotten password
  - Change account information
  - Two-factor authentication (2FA)

+Just sending emails requires some of the biggest items for any app:

+ - Email service
+ - Email sender
+ - Email formatter
+ - Email templates system
+ - Email styling
+ - Dealing with security restrictions and serious HTML/CSS limitations of all email clients

+We will use as much of existing solutions as possible, simplifying the massive job:

+ - SMTP service provider (relying on standard protocol to allow widest variety of email services, with Gmail as default)
+ - Feathers-mailer (Nodemailer based) email sender with SMTP transport
+ - Pug email template files with pug engine (former Jade)
+ - Juice for converting CSS to inline (to support variety of email clients)
+ - Optionally we could use something like ```npm install postcss-css-variables --save-dev``` and setting up build process to convert modern CSS to more compatible older versions

-First we will setup SMTP email transport on the backend, relying on SMTP to allow using widest variety of email services.
+First we will setup a feathers service for SMTP email transport on the backend:

 ```bash
 $ cd api/